niranjan12n-collab/serverclientsecurechatapp/README.md

 5.Simple GUI using Tkinter

 ## Technologies Used
-Python
+1.Python

-Socket Programming
+2.Socket Programming

-Tkinter
+3.Tkinter

-Threading
+4.Threading

 ## Run the Application